Funj Sultanate: Origins (until early 16th century)

-Ottoman threat and revolt of Ajib
+Ottoman threat and revolt of Ajib (16th–early 17th century)

 In 1525, Ottoman admiral Selman Reis mentioned Amara Dunqas and his kingdom, calling it weak and easily conquerable.
 He also stated that Amara paid an annual tribute of 9,000 camels to the Ethiopian Empire.
 One year later the Ottomans occupied Sawakin, which beforehand was associated with Sennar.
 It seems that to counter the Ottoman expansion in the Red Sea region, the Funj engaged in an alliance with Ethiopia.
 Besides camels the Funj are known to have exported horses to Ethiopia, which were then used in war against the Adal Sultanate.
 The borders of Funj were raided by Ahmed Gurey during the war taking many slaves before stopping near the Taka mountain range near modern-day Kassala.

 Before the Ottomans gained a foothold in Ethiopia, in 1555, Özdemir Pasha was appointed Beylerbey of the (yet to be conquered) Habesh Eyalet.
 He attempted to march upstream along the Nile to conquer the Funj, but his troops revolted when they approached the First Cataract of the Nile.
 Until 1570, however, the Ottomans had established themselves in Qasr Ibrim in Lower Nubia, most likely a pre-emptive move to secure Upper Egypt from Funj aggression.
 Fourteen years later they had pushed as far south as the Third Cataract of the Nile and subsequently attempted to conquer Dongola, but, in 1585, were crushed by the Funj at the battle of Hannik.
 Afterwards, the battlefield, which was located just south of the Third Cataract, would mark the border between the two kingdoms.
 In the late 16th century the Funj pushed towards the Habesh Eyalet, conquering north-western Eritrea.
 Failing to make progress against both the Funj Sultanate and Ethiopia, the Ottomans abandoned their policy of expansion.
 Thus, from the 1590s onwards, the Ottoman threat vanished, rendering the Funj-Ethiopian alliance unnecessary, and relations between the two states were about to turn into open hostility.
 As late as 1597, however, the relations were still described as friendly, with trade flourishing.